-Marc Lee is a Swiss media artist
+Marc Lee is a Swiss artist

 He is creating network-oriented interactive projects, interactive installations, media art, internet art, performance art and video art.
 He is experimenting with information and communication technologies and within his contemporary art practice, he reflect creative, cultural, social, economic and political aspects.
 His artworks reflect the visions and limits of our information society in an intelligent manner and question this critically.